Eurasian Singaporeans: Of Dutch descent

-In 1602, a Dutch trading company called the Vereenigde Oostindische Compagnie or VOC (literally "United East Indies Company" but better known in English as the Dutch East India Company) was created to conduct trade in the area east of the Cape of Good Hope and west of the Straits of Magellan.
+In 1602, the Dutch East India Company, or VOC, was created to conduct trade in the area east of the Cape of Good Hope and west of the Straits of Magellan.
 In establishing their numerous trade stations spanning across Asia, the Dutch created independent settler societies in each of their colonies, where Batavia (now Jakarta, Indonesia) became the administrative centre and rendezvous point for the company's Asian shipping traffic.

 Between 1602 and 1795, the VOC fitted out some 4,700 ships which carried more than a million Europeans to Singapore.
-More than 70 percent of the one million of the passengers never actually returned to Europe, making Asia their new home.
+More than 70 percent of the one million passengers never actually returned to Europe, making Asia their new home.
 These early seafarers were not only made up of Dutch, but also included English, Germans, French Huguenots, Italians, Scandinavians and other Europeans who were employed by the VOC.
 In time, many were assimilated into Dutch colonies situated throughout Asia (though primarily in modern Indonesia) where they were stationed and became part of the respective communities.

 Intermarriages between VOC employees and locals were encouraged, which led to the creation of communities of Dutch descendants.
 Today, there are only five surviving coherent and large communities who are descended from those early intermarriages.
 They are the Cape Coloureds (South Africa), Basters and Oorlam (Namibia), Burghers (Sri Lanka), and Indos (Indonesia).
 Other Dutch groups have persisted as a strain among the Anglo-Burmese and Kristang.
 The Dutch transferred Malacca to the British in 1825 in exchange for territory in Sumatra.
 The British colonial administration encouraged migration away from Malacca and as a result many Eurasians and other people moved north to thriving Penang (where other Eurasians fleeing Phuket or moving from Kedah also settled) and later south to Singapore as it grew in the late 19th and early 20th centuries.
 Dutch descendants in Malaysia and Singapore are primarily made up of Eurasians originating from Malacca, as well as others who emigrated from the East Indies, India and Sri Lanka.
 Leo and Hilda Campbell were Dutch Burghers who arrived in Singapore from Sri Lanka (then Ceylon) in 1910.
 The couple planned to migrate to Australia like many Eurasians but due to Hilda suffering a stroke, they remained in Singapore.